zazaserty/zaquartz/content/Semestre 3/Art & science of I.N/Séance 3-Mutlilateral diplomacy.md

 ## Dr. Martin Dahinden
 ### Geneva
-Most important place, has the highest number of IOs, ONGs and IA(gencie)s.
+Most important place, has the highest number of IOs, NGOs and IA(gencie)s.
 ### What is diplomacy?
 Process and practice of communication and negotiation between actors in the international system, with the aim of achieving agreements.
 #### Skills of a diplomat
 - Observe and report:
 	- Since ancient times.
 Some famous diplomatic reports are important sources of history.
 These are not mere reports but they are designed taking into account the objective of the bilateral negotiations (and also in multilateral ones).
 The goal is to build a network, gain access to the right people...
 - Communication:
-	- Explain the position of the government beyond what can be accessed publicly. **E.g.** explaining to the USA why the CH did a certain thing.
+	- Explain the position of the government beyond what can be accessed publicly. **E.g.** explaining to the USA why the HC did a certain thing.
 This is a key part of the process.
 This also goes for explaining on TV, the words and their effects have to be understood.
 - Negotiation:
 	- Observe, analyse and understand to get the words in the correct way to achieve a certain effect.
 		- Finding an agreement against a background of our interest that is gotten from the HQ, with a certain legal marge of self-agency.
 #### Multilateral Diplomacy
 Process and practice of involving three or more countries in resolving international issues.
 It involves negotiations, dialogue, and cooperation among multiple nations to achieve common goals.
 It is often conducted within international organisations like the United Nations.

 This isn't like the traditional envoys between one country and another but a bunch of countries negotiating together to reach a common agreement.
 This is much more complicated.
-This is the main focus today and there is an enormous number of multilateral Organisations, fora etc. They differ regarding thematic focus, composition, rules of procedures, legal status…
+This is the main focus today and there is an enormous number of multilateral organisations, fora etc. They differ regarding thematic focus, composition, rules of procedures, legal status…
 ##### Examples
 WHO, WTO, ITU, ITO, etc...
 In Geneva negotiations go on everywhere.
 Each organisation with their own negotiation culture. **E.g.** in NATO you disagree directly and to the point but in the UNO everything is planned and you have to plan where to insert your statement and how to do it correctly (there are timings, ROPs, etc...).
 #### History